Skip to Main Content

 Can you handle period productions?

-Here is what that looks like on the ground.
-Yes, our costume designers specialize in period work covering Nabataean, early Islamic, Ottoman-era, and traditional Saudi styles.
-We set up with Film AlUla.
-The Saudi Film Commission for heritage site costume needs and work with traditional textile artisans.
+Yes.
+Our costume designers focus on period work.
+They cover Nabataean, early Islamic, Ottoman-era, and traditional Saudi styles.
+We coordinate with Film AlUla and the Saudi Film Commission for heritage site costume needs.
+We also work with traditional textile artisans.

 How do you handle background costumes?

-We give full background wardrobe services including sourcing, fitting, and on-set management.
-Our team sets up large crowd scenes with appropriate period or modern dress.
+We give full background wardrobe services.
+This covers sourcing, fitting, and on-set management.
+Our team dresses large crowd scenes in the right period or modern clothing.

 What about specialty costumes like stunts or effects?